tashaxanavsem82/smart-collab-tools/CONTRIBUTING.md

 npm test
 ```

+Ensure all tests pass before submitting your pull request.

 ## Issues
 If you encounter any issues, please open a detailed issue in the repository so we can address it promptly.